jinpark-pro/developInSwiftExplorations/README.md

     - This is slightly different from the rules for naming constants, variables, and functions, which all begin with lower-case letters.
   - Types and capabilities can be grouped together into collections called `frameworks` or `libraries`.
     - To use a framework in your program, you have to import it like `import Foundation`.

+- Parameters and Results

+  - Declare: `func functionName(parameter: Type) {...}`
+  - Call: `functionName(parameter: argument)`
+  - Passing a value back when a function is finished is called returning a value.
+To declare a function that returns a value, you have to add two things to your code.
+    - After your list of parameters, add a text arrow `->` and the type of value to be returned.
+    - Then you have to end the body of the function with a return statement that gives that type fo value back.
+    - `func functionName(parameter: Type) -> Type { ... return ...}`
+    - Your function can have multiple parameters, but it can only return one value.
+  - When a function does some kind of work that's unrelated to a return value, like printing to the console, the work is call a `side effect`.
+    - When you name a function, it's good to somehow include the side effect in the name.
+    - If a function has no return value, all of its work is considered a side effect.
+    - A function that has a side effect should have a verb in the name.
+  - The order that code executes in a program is called `control flow`.
+  - When your code calls a function, the following line doesn't execute until after the function returns.
+  - `func functionName(argumentLabel parameterName: Type) {...}`

+    - ```swift
+        func printHello(to name: String) {
+          print("Hello " + name)
+        }
+        printHello(to: "Chris")
+      ```

+  - To declare a parameter without an argument label, you use the underscore `_` where the argument label would go.
+  - In Swift, the underscore means "I don't care about this item because I'm not going to use it."

+    - ```swift
+        func printHelloTo(_ name: String) {
+          print("Hello " + name)
+        }
+        printHelloTo("John")
+      ```